laucia/DCut/README.md

 DCut
 ====

-Command line cut program, but in D
+A reduced functionality version of the Linux command line tool cut, but in D

+This is just a quick program I made to see what you could get out of D.